GarrettHaley/CS-373-DADA/index.md

 Commercial anti-virus did not come out to the market until the early 1990's.
 Careers were hard to combe by in computer antivirus research.
 The primary jobs market was to work for the computer antivirus research organization formed in 1990.
 The market now has over 10 billion invested in the endpoint security market.

-#### Why does malware exist?
+#### Why Does Malware Exist?

 The primary reasons for malware existing generally falls under political or economic gain, defacement/destruction, and reconnaissance/spying.

-#### What are the roles of an anti-malware researcher?
+#### What are the Roles of a Malware Researcher?

-The primary role of an anti-malware researcher is to follow best practices, etiquette and safe computing.
+The primary role of an malware researcher is to follow best practices, etiquette and safe computing.
 Futher the researcher should be able to understand a describe the threat, create countermeasures, and approach the design from an anti-attacker perspective.

 #### Basic Malware/Security Definitions:
 1. White - Clean malware.